MicrosoftDocs/biztalk-docs/biztalk/technical-guides/planning-the-environment-for-biztalk-server.md

 - **RFID Enterprise** - Designed to provide a scalable, extensible platform for development, deployment, and management of rich RFID and sensor solutions, includes BizTalk RFID Server and BizTalk RFID Mobile.

-  For more information about the different editions of BizTalk Server, see [Microsoft BizTalk Server Editions](https://go.microsoft.com/fwlink/?LinkId=108051) (https://go.microsoft.com/fwlink/?LinkId=108051).
+  For more information about the different versions of BizTalk Server, see [BizTalk Server What's New, Install, Configuration, and Upgrade](/biztalk/install-and-config-guides/biztalk-server-what-s-new-installation-configuration-and-upgrade).

 ## Planning for Message Load
  Once you have determined that [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] meets your business integration needs, the next thing that you should determine is the message load that the BizTalk solution will be expected to process.
 This is an important decision because different editions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] have different scale-up and scale-out capabilities.

  The key to determine message load is to perform load testing to determine the Maximum Sustainable Throughput (MST) and the Maximum Sustainable Tracking Throughput (MSTT) of the BizTalk solution.
-For more information about measuring maximum sustainable throughput, and performance best practices in general, see the [BizTalk Server 2009 Performance Guide](https://go.microsoft.com/fwlink/?LinkID=150492) (https://go.microsoft.com/fwlink/?LinkID=150492).
+For more information about measuring maximum sustainable throughput, and performance best practices in general, see the [BizTalk Server 2009 Performance Guide](https://go.microsoft.com/fwlink/?LinkID=150492).

 ## Planning for Expansion
  Consider implementing a BizTalk solution using the Enterprise edition of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] if you will be adding a significant number of trading partners, will need to use host clustering, or will need to scale out to multiple computers running [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] in the BizTalk group.
 The Standard and Branch editions of [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] do not accommodate multiple computers running [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] in a group or host clustering.